 – Ice pack in an ankle sock works well

-– Wearing ‘brief’ underwear as it just makes everything feel more secure
+– Wearing ‘full brief’ underwear as it just makes everything feel more secure

 – Lather cream so healing skin doesn’t stick to gauze

-I just want to say a massive thank you to Dr Ashley, Julie and the Aesthetica team for making my labiaplasty experience extremely personal, and for being so supportive.
-I was so glad I choose to have my labiaplasty done at Aesthetica.
+I just want to say a massive thank you to Dr Dash, Julie, and the Aesthetica team for making my labiaplasty experience extremely personal, and for being so supportive.

 It is important to understand that any surgical, medical procedure or proven non-surgical treatment carries risks.